Sullington

-Sullington is a village in the Horsham District of West Sussex, England, part of the civil parish of Storrington and Sullington.
+Sullington is a village and former civil parish, now in the parish of Storrington and Sullington, in the Horsham district of West Sussex, England.
 The village lies on the A283 road west of the A24 road, 20 miles (32 km) south of Horsham.
+In 1961 the parish had a population of 1354.
+On 1 April 2003 the parish was abolished and merged with Storrington to form "Storrington & Sullington".